Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 AI Features – Helpful or Problematic?

-Duolingo recently announced that they will rely more on AI to develop its courses, which is causing a huge pushback among veteran users who are concerned that bots will produce lower-quality content than humans.
+Finally, Duolingo now uses AI to help develop its courses, which has caused a huge pushback among veteran users who are concerned that the bots produce lower-quality content than humans.

 Personally, I’m inclined to agree with them.
 While AI definitely has a role to play in language learning, I think it’s risky to hand over too much of the lesson planning itself to bots, so I prefer Babbel’s approach.
 They’re a little more strategic in only implementing AI wherever they think it will genuinely add extra benefit, like using chatbots to give beginners opportunities to practice conversations without embarrassment.